strickyak/frobio/README.md

 # Frobio

-Frobio is software written for Computer Conect's `CocoIO*` series of ethernet cartridges ( https://computerconect.com/products/cocoio-prom?variant=42556416196788 ) for the Radio Shack (Tandy) color computers (affectionately called "coco"s).
-The primary goal is to make the `CocoIO*` cartridges as useful as possible for the Coco community.
+Frobio is software written for Computer Conect's `CocoIOr` series of ethernet cartridges ( https://computerconect.com/products/cocoio-prom?variant=42556416196788 ) for the Radio Shack (Tandy) color computers (affectionately called "coco"s).
+The primary goal is to make the `CocoIOr` cartridges as useful as possible for the Coco community.

 The current frobio sources are all in the `frob3` directory.